 The first essential step is rigorous measurement of environmental impact.
 To achieve this, data centre managers have a number of recognised benchmarks at their disposal:

-• The full carbon footprintincluding Scope 3, which includes the manufacture of equipment in the overall calculation.
+- The complete carbon footprint, including Scope 3, which incorporates the manufacturing of equipment into the overall calculation.

-• Power Usage Effectiveness (PUE)energy efficiency: this standardised indicator (ISO/IEC 30134-2) calculates the data centre's energy efficiency by dividing the total energy consumed by that used solely for IT equipment.
+- The Power Usage Effectiveness (PUE): this standardized metric (ISO/IEC 30134‑2) calculates a data center’s energy efficiency by dividing the total energy consumed by the energy used solely for IT equipment.

-• Water Usage Effectiveness (WUE)This ratio measures water consumption in relation to the energy used (the ideal target being less than 0.2 L/kW), with the industry average being around 1.8 L/kWh.
+- The Water Usage Effectiveness (WUE): this ratio measures water consumption relative to the energy used (the ideal target being less than 0.2 L/kW), with the industry average around 1.8 L/kWh.

-• Carbon Usage Effectiveness (CUE)This indicator quantifies the volume of greenhouse gases emitted per kilowatt-hour of energy used.
+- The Carbon Usage Effectiveness (CUE): this indicator quantifies the volume of greenhouse gases emitted per kilowatt‑hour of energy used.

 Improving the energy efficiency of Data Centres